heitara/frontend-articles/README.md

     //we add an obejct value that allows the function to run once.
 ```

 - `The window object` -> It represents the browser's window and it's supported by all browsers. **All global JS objects, functions and veriables automatically become members of the window object.
-Global veriables are properties of hte window object and global functions are methods of the window object.**
+Global veriables are properties of the window object and global functions are methods of the window object.**

 ---
 ## NPM and NodeJS